Badminton: Aakarshi Kashyap’s one-track mind helps her realise a dream

 From standing on the other side of the net from her at the academy, the world No 52 will soon be the India’s No 2 behind ‘Sindhu di’ on some big stages.

 “I want to be one of the big names in badminton in our country.
 I see myself there.
 After Sindhu, maybe I can win medals for my country,” she said when asked if that’s her ultimate goal.
 And of course, Paris 2024 is on her mind too.
+For her mentor Raju, Aakarshi’s rise must be steady in the world rankings too, with a goal of top 30 by the end of the year.

 “She is on the right path.
 From here, to go from a top 100 player to top 50 and beyond, we have to work on her consistency over tournaments,” Raju said.
 “To deal with the physicality and mental load of high level events regularly.
 I believe for India, she is the next best option we have after Saina Nehwal and Sindhu.
 The best athletes have the belief that they can come back from any situation in their careers.
 They can make a difference.
 It’s about the constant grind that these athletes need to have, constant belief that they can do it... and importantly, work on their game accordingly.”